Building a Dynamic Web Application: A Comprehensive Guide to Using React, Node.js, and Modern Tools - Day 2

 - In the

-directory, create simple placeholder components for Home
+pages/ directory, create simple placeholder components for Home, About, and Contact pages.

-Example Home.tsx
+Example Home.tsx:

 import React from 'react';